|PDH Online Course Description||PDH Units/

 Yun Zhou, Ph.D., PE

 Earth retaining structures are used to hold back earth and maintain a difference in the elevation of the ground surface, as toe-truncated earth slopes for the sake of space saving and utilization.
-Comparing to a slope, the cost of a retaining wall is usually higher.
+Compared to a slope, the cost of a retaining wall is usually higher.
 Thus the need for such structure should be justified during preliminary design and the retained height should be kept as low as possible.

-This course, as a part of Geotechnical Engineering Series, covers basic theories, engineering evaluations, and practical approaches for design of earth retaining structures.
+This course, as a part of the Geotechnical Engineering Series, covers basic theories, engineering evaluations, and practical approaches for design of earth retaining structures.

 This course includes a multiple-choice quiz at the end, which is designed to enhance the understanding of the course materials.